-3.3.1 Umatilla Chemical Depot (Umatilla)
+3.3.1.
+Umatilla Chemical Depot ("Umatilla")

-Umatilla is in northeastern Oregon, 3 miles south of the Columbia River and 6 miles west of Hermiston, Oregon.
-From the 1950s until 1965, the depot operated an on-site explosives washout plant.
+Umatilla is located in northeastern Oregon, three miles south of the Columbia River and six miles west of Hermiston, Oregon.
+From the 1950s until 1965, the depot operated an onsite explosives washout plant.
 The plant processed munitions to remove and recover explosives using a pressurized hot water system.
-The wash water from the plant was disposed of in two unlined lagoons, located northwest of the plant, where wash water infiltrated into the soil.
+The wash water from the plant was disposed in two unlined lagoons, located northwest of the plant, where wash water infiltrated into the soil.
 Explosives contained in the wash water migrated into the soil and groundwater at the site.
-Two of the most common contaminants in groundwater are royal demolition explosive (RDX) and 2,4,6-Trinitrotoluene (TNT).
+Two of the most common contaminants in groundwater are RDX and TNT.
 These constituents are used as indicator parameters because they are found at high concentrations relative to other parameters.
 Remediation of the groundwater is scheduled to continue until the concentration of explosives in the aquifer meets cleanup levels.
-The cleanup level for RDX is 2.1 micrograms per liter (μ g/L) and for TNT is 2.8 μ g/L.
+The cleanup level for RDX is $2.1 \mu g/l$ and for TNT is $2.8 \mu g/l$.

 The hydrogeology for Umatilla consists of an alluvial aquifer overlying silt and weathered basalt.
-The RDX plume is much bigger in area than the TNT plume because TNT is more strongly absorbed to the aquifer materials; therefore, its movement is retarded relative to groundwater velocity to a much greater extent than RDX.
+The RDX plume is much bigger in area than the TNT plume.
+This is because TNT is more strongly absorbed to the aquifer materials, and therefore its movement is retarded relative to groundwater velocity to a much greater extent than RDX.
 A groundwater P&T system was implemented in January 1997.
-Its design was based in part on the results of groundwater modeling studies.
+Design of the groundwater treatment system was based in part on the results of groundwater modeling studies.
 The current P&T system has three active extraction wells and three active infiltration basins.
-The infiltration basins are located around the perimeter of the pre-pumping RDX plume and were intended to augment hydraulic control.
+The infiltration basins are located around the perimeter of the pre-pumping RDX plume, and were intended to augment hydraulic control.
 An additional infiltration basin (the location of a former industrial lagoon) was used as an infiltration basin in the early stages of the remedy to promote in-situ flushing of the unsaturated zone.
 However, use of that location for infiltration was terminated due to concerns that it could cause unwanted spreading of the TNT plume.
-The contaminated groundwater is extracted from the wells and then sent to granular activated carbon (GAC) units, which remove the contaminants.
+The contaminated groundwater is extracted from the wells and then sent to GAC units, which remove the contaminants.
 The treated water is discharged to the infiltration basins.
-The annual O&M cost for the current system is approximately \$430,000/year.
+The annual O&M cost for the current system is approximately \$430K/year.

-3.3.2 Tooele Army Depot (Tooele)
+3.3.2.
+Tooele Army Depot ("Tooele")

-Tooele, located several miles south of the Great Salt Lake in Utah, was established in 1942 to provide storage, maintenance, and demilitarization of troop support equipment, especially wheeled vehicles and conventional weapons.
-From 1942 to 1966, large quantities of hazardous materials were used and generated from these operations in the industrial area and discharged into ditches and ponds.
-Ultimately, groundwater was impacted, and the primary contaminant of concern is TCE, which was used as a solvent in the repair operations of military equipment.
+Tooele, located several miles south of the Great Salt Lake in Utah was established in 1942 to provide storage, maintenance and demilitarization of troop support equipment, especially wheeled vehicles and conventional weapons.
+From 1942-1966, large quantities of hazardous materials were used and generated from these operations in the industrial area, and discharged into ditches and ponds.
+Ultimately groundwater was impacted, and the primary contaminant of concern is TCE, which was used as a solvent in the repair operations of military equipment.